Skip to content

 A comprehensive treatment plan for OCD may include:

-• Exposure and response prevention therapy (ERP): ERP is a type of cognitive behavioral therapy (CBT) wherein an individual with OCD is exposed to their obsessions that lead to reassurance seeking and learn to respond in more flexible ways than using compulsive behaviors in order to lessen their anxiety.
+• Exposure and response prevention therapy (ERP): ERP for OCD involves an individual with OCD being exposed to their obsessions that lead to reassurance seeking and learning to respond in more flexible ways than using compulsive behaviors in order to lessen their anxiety.

 • Medications: There are a variety of medications for OCD, although it is unknown precisely how they work for OCD specifically.
 It is theorized that their main function is reducing overall anxiety, making it easier to participate in one’s OCD treatment, leading to less reassurance seeking.